FishCenSV2/fishCenSV2/libs/yolo/README.md

 # YoloV8
 This documentation contains breakdowns of some (not all) of the functions used in the `YoloV8` class.
 Much of this is based the TensorRT documentation found [here](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-821/quick-start-guide/index.html#run-engine-c) and also [here](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-821/api/c_api/classnvinfer1_1_1_i_execution_context.html)

 **NOTE: This documentation does not cover training the actual machine learning model and exporting it to ONNX.
-Please see section [YOLOv8](https://github.com/FishCenSV2/fishCenSV2/tree/main?tab=readme-ov-file#yolov8) for this**
+Please see section [Training the Model](https://github.com/FishCenSV2/fishCenSV2/tree/main?tab=readme-ov-file#training-the-model) for this**

 ## Table of Contents
 - [YoloV8](#yolov8)